-When a GCM IV is used for decryption, the responsibility for the IV generation lies with the party that performs the AES-GCM encryption therefore there is no restriction on the IV generation.
+When a GCM IV is used for decryption, the responsibility for the IV generation lies with the party that performs the AES-GCM encryption.
+The module merely receives the GCM IV and performs the operation.
+It is not responsible for generating the IV.

-9.2.2.
-AES-XTS
+9.2.2 AES-XTS

 As specified in [SP800-38E], the AES algorithm in XTS mode was designed for the cryptographic protection of data on storage devices.
-Thus it can only be used for the disk encryption functionality offered by dm-crypt (i.e. the hard disk encryption schema).
+Thus, it can only be used for the disk encryption functionality offered by dm-crypt (i.e. the hard disk encryption schema).
 For dm-crypt, the length of a single data unit encrypted with the XTS-AES is at most 65536 bytes (64KB of data), which does not exceed 220 AES blocks (16MB of data).